deannagelosi/SquiggleDraw/README.md

 ## Overview

 Generate a scribble drawing on your phone and see a robot draw it live!
-Each drawing produces with a receipt documenting how it was created.
+Each drawing produces a receipt documenting how it was created.
 SquiggleDraw uses an [AxiDraw](https://www.axidraw.com/) and thermal receipt printer controlled from your phone with a web app.
-Click the [web app](https://main.d3m6znb1by1y42.amplifyapp.com/?inviteKey=) to get started (invite key required)
+Click the [web app](https://main.d3m6znb1by1y42.amplifyapp.com/?inviteKey=) to get started (invite key required).

-**Languages**: Python3, HTML/CSS, Javascript
+**Languages**: Python3, HTML/CSS, Javascript, QML

-**Libraries**: Adafruit Thermal Printer library, p5.js, AxiDraw Python API library
+**Libraries**: Adafruit Thermal Printer library, p5.js, AxiDraw Python API library, PyQt

 **Development Environments**: VS Code, Figma, TablePlus